MaxPra/GameTimeX/README.md

 1. **Profile Search Bar**: Located at the top of the window, this search bar allows you to easily find games if the list becomes too long and scrolling is inconvenient.
 2. **Profile Overview Mode**: Here, the view mode can be changed (list or tile view).
-3. **Profile Management Buttons**: Next to the search bar, you will find three buttons:
+3. **Profile Management Buttons**: Next to the search bar, you will find four buttons:
    - "Create New Profile"
    - "Delete Profile"
    - "Properties"